 - How can we scale evidence-based early interventions to maximize their societal impact?

-Professor of Human Development, Department of Psychology, Education and Child Studies, Erasmus University Rotterdam; Honorary Senior Visiting Fellow, Department of Public Health and Primary Care, School of Clinical Medicine, University of Cambridge; Emeritus Professor of Child and Family Studies, Leiden University
+Professor of Human Development, Department of Psychology, Education and Child Studies, Erasmus University Rotterdam; Honorary Senior Visiting Fellow, School of Clinical Medicine, University of Cambridge, UK; Emeritus Professor of Child and Family Studies, Leiden University

 The vicious cycle of early harsh and insensitive parenting: how much is inherited, how does it affect the brain, and how can we break it?